 Q: What if I have to cancel?
 Can I get a refund?

 A: For a cancellation that occurs MORE THAN TWO WEEKS before the start of your camp session, you will receive a partial refund. $100 of your camp tuition is non-refundable (and the 4% processing fee that was added at check-out if you paid online).
-Camp tuition is non-transferable to 2021 camp dates but registration can be switched to another 2020 Session for no fee if there’s availability.
+Camp tuition is non-transferrable to 2022 camp dates but registration can be switched to another 2021 Session for no fee if there’s availability.

 Q: What if I have a last minute injury or emergency and have to cancel?

 A: If there is a family emergency or injury less than two weeks prior to the start of your camp session, please contact firstname.lastname@example.org or 276-768-7425.
-Refunds will be determined on a case by case basis.
-Or you can switch to another 2020 camp session for no extra fee if there’s availability.
+Refunds will be determined case by case.
+Or you can switch to the other 2021 camp session if there’s availability for no extra fee.
 No-shows receive zero refund…no exceptions.

 Q: Can my son attend multiple camp sessions?

 A: Yes.
-If your son attends multiple camp sessions, he must be registered individually for each one.
+If your son registers to attend both sessions, he must register individually for each one.
 Note: for the days in between camp sessions he must depart campus.
-No housing, meals or supervision is available for those days in between because we are cleaning & getting ready for the next session.
+No housing, meals or supervision is available for those days in between because we are cleaning and getting ready for the next group of campers.